mennosmit-dev/AI-Engineer-Certificate/Course_1_Machine_Learning_with_Python/README.md

 - `evaluating_classification_models.py`: Evaluating classification models, models for predicting tumor being benign or malignant in breast cancer data set, adding gaussian noise for measurement error.
 - `evaluating_random_forest.py`: Implementing a random forest to predict median housing price based on various attributes, evaluating its peformance and feature importance.
 - `evaluating_k_means_clustering.py`: Generating synthetic data, creating k-means models, evaluate their perforamnce, investigate evaluation metrics for interpreting results (intution for the subjective practice of evaluating clustering results), Voronoi diagram.
+- `regularization_in_linearregression.py`: Implementing regularization techniques such as RIDGE, evaluating their impact when there are outliers, select features using LASSO.
+-